Timsi02/Selenium-with-python/README.md

 ## Introduction:

-This project aims to learn automation framework using Python with Selenium
+This project aims to learn automation framework using Python and Selenium

 Dependencies:
 -	Automation tool - Selenium webdriver
 -	IDE- Eclipse